 If you have set the posAfterContPocket parameter (no. 201007) to ToolAxClearanceHeight, the control will position the tool at clearance height only in the direction of the tool axis when the cycle has finished.
 The control will not position the tool in the working plane.
+There is a danger of collision!

-- ► After the end of the cycle, position the tool with all coordinates of the working plane, e.g. L X+80 Y+0 R0 FMAX - Make sure to program an absolute position after the cycle; do not program an incremental traversing movement - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The memory capacity for programming an SL cycle is limited.
-You can program up to 16384 contour elements in one SL cycle. - In conjunction with Cycle 275, the control does not require Cycle 20 CONTOUR DATA.
+- ► After the end of the cycle, position the tool with all coordinates of the working plane (e.g., L X+80 Y+0 R0 FMAX) - Make sure to program an absolute position after the cycle; do not program an incremental traversing movement - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The memory capacity for programming an SL cycle is limited.
+You can program up to 16384 contour elements in one SL cycle. - In conjunction with Cycle 275, the control does not require Cycle 20 CONTOUR DATA. - The cycle considers the miscellaneous functions M109 and M110.
+During the inside and outside machining of circular arcs the control keeps the feed rate constant at the cutting edge for inside and outside radii.